coltleese17/Kinder/README.md

 This is an example app built using the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
 It will convert your phrases into something a bit kinder
 ## Setup

-1. If you don’t have Python installed, [install it from here](https://www.python.org/downloads/)
+1. If you don’t have Python3 installed, [install it from here](https://www.python.org/downloads/)

 2. Clone this repository